As we approach Poppy Day and all the kerfuffle that inevitably accompanies it, just what are the rules about the wearing of Poppies?

 A No. It can point up, down, left or right.
 It doesn’t matter and there’s no rule.

-Q The poppy is a highly visible example of wasteful, single-use plastic, isn’t it?
+Q The poppy is an example of single-use plastic, isn’t it?

 A Yes, but don’t expect the Daily Mail to point this out in their anti-plastic campaign.

-Q Will wearing an expensive poppy made from shiny enamel show that I care more deeply about our glorious dead?
+Q Will wearing an expensive poppy made from shiny enamel show that you care more deeply about our glorious dead?

 A Possibly.
-The other interpretation is that you bought one of them years ago and now wear it year after year without donating another penny, you heartless cheapskate.
+However, the other interpretation is that you bought one many years ago and dig it out every October without feeling the need to donate another penny.